svlad-90/livelooping/md/looper-mux/looper-mux.md

 - If "looper mux" is playing, [reset it](#resetting-the-looper-mux), to allow the tempo change.

   **Note!** Any input to the "looper mux" except the tempo change will switch it back to the playing mode.
+So apply the tempo change right after stopping the looper mux.

 - Then, use the "FX DEPTH" on the KP3+ to change the tempo: